obsessive compulsive disorder (OCD)

 It is unusual for symptoms to begin after the age of thirty-five and half of people develop problems before twenty.

-Some individuals with OCD also have a tic disorder.
-Motor tics are sudden, brief, repetitive movements, such as eye blinking, shoulder shrugging, and head or shoulder jerking.
+Some individuals with OCD also have a tic disorder, this can be either motor (actions) or vocal.
+Common motor tics include sudden, brief, repetitive movements, such as eye blinking, shoulder shrugging, and head or shoulder jerking.
 Common vocal tics include repetitive throat-clearing, sniffing, or grunting sounds.

 The diagnosis is based on the symptoms and requires ruling out other drug related or medical causes.

-Treatment for OCD involves the use of Cognitive behavioural therapy (CBT) and sometime medication.
-This involves increasing exposure to what causes the problems while not allowing the repetitive behaviour to occur.
+Treatment for OCD involves the use of Cognitive behavioural therapy (CBT) and sometimes with medication.
+Our treatment involves gradually increasing exposure to what causes the problems while not allowing the repetitive behaviour to occur.

 At Psynaptica in Singapore, our psychologists provide psychotherapy for treating obsessive compulsive disorder.